 Acts of violence or mean spiritedness toward a child’s mother corrupts the true nature of fatherhood and is absolutely unacceptable in any form.
+Men should treat women with dignity and respect at all times.
 At the same time, we need to be aware that both men and women can be either the perpetrator or the victim of domestic violence.

 It is important that men recognize that they too can be the victims of acts of mental or physical abuse, and that they consult with the appropriate involved agencies or individuals (ex. their lawyer or Children and Youth Services) when any such incidents occur.

-- DO NOT go home if the Order precludes it.
+DO NOT go home if the Order forbids it.

-The mission of the CCWRC is to empower survivors of sexual or domestic violence, and to work toward the elimination of such violence through crisis intervention, services, education and advocacy.
-The CCWRC provides services for men as well as women.
+The mission of Centre Safe is to empower survivors of sexual or domestic violence, and to work toward the elimination of such violence through crisis intervention, services, education and advocacy.
+Centre Safe provides services for men as well as women.

 444 East College Avenue

 The Centre County Child Access Center provides a safe and supportive environment for monitored custody exchanges and supervised visitation.
 Court ordered, agency and self-referrals are welcome.
 During custody exchanges and supervised visitations at the Child Access Center, parents have no direct contact.

 Parents utilize separate entrances and staggered arrival times in order to make exchanges and visitations as safe as possible.
 Trained staff and volunteers are present throughout all exchanges and visits.
 All services provided by the Child Access Center are confidential.